jhap1982/giveituruguay/2013/2013-08-05 - Sullivan Arena, Anchorage, AK, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Otherside
+3. Otherside
-Can't Stop
+4. Can't Stop
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-Brave from Afar tease
+7. Brave from Afar tease
-Snow ((Hey Oh))
+8. Snow ((Hey Oh))
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Right on Time
+10. Right on Time
-Universally Speaking
+11. Universally Speaking
-Under the Bridge
+12. Under the Bridge
-Ethiopia
+13. Ethiopia
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br>ENCORE BREAK
-Jam
+17. Jam
-Around the World
+18. Around the World
-Soul to Squeeze
+19. Soul to Squeeze
-Give It Away
+20. Give It Away

 ## Notes